cduan2020/LocalizedControl/README.md

 # Usage

-Wup=InfoDistanceUpperbdd(P) Caculate the upperbound of information distance matrix from the system coupling matrix P.
+Wup=InfoDistanceUpperbdd(P): caculate the upperbound of information distance matrix from the system coupling matrix P.

-[nlist, dlist] = ucs_geodesic_k(Wup,i,k) calculate the information neighborhood of size k centered at node i. nlist is the node list of the information neighborhood and dlist is the corresponding list of information distances.
+[nlist, dlist] = ucs_geodesic_k(Wup,i,k): calculate the information neighborhood of size k centered at node i. nlist is the node list of the information neighborhood and dlist is the corresponding list of information distances.

-[nlist, dlist] = ucs_geodesic_tau(Wup,i,tau) calculate the information neighborhood of information radius tau centered at node i. nlist is the node list of the information neighborhood and dlist is the corresponding list of information distances.
+[nlist, dlist] = ucs_geodesic_tau(Wup,i,tau): calculate the information neighborhood of information radius tau centered at node i. nlist is the node list of the information neighborhood and dlist is the corresponding list of information distances.

-driverplacement.m An exmaple of the gradient-based greedy algorithm for driverplacement on a BA random network with Lapacian dynamics.
+driverplacement.m: An exmaple of the gradient-based greedy algorithm for driverplacement on a BA random network with Lapacian dynamics.

-run_kuromoto_control.m an exmaple of local control design and dynamical simulation of Kuramoto oscillator network.
+run_kuromoto_control.m: an exmaple of local control design and dynamical simulation of Kuramoto oscillator network.

-run_power_control.m an exmaple of local control design and dynamical simulation of power grid.
+run_power_control.m: an exmaple of local control design and dynamical simulation of power grid.

-run_epidemic_control.m an exmaple of local control design and dynamical simulation of epidemics over airline transportation network.
+run_epidemic_control.m: an exmaple of local control design and dynamical simulation of epidemics over airline transportation network.

-run_brain_control.m an exmaple of local control design and dynamical simulation of brain network.
+run_brain_control.m: an exmaple of local control design and dynamical simulation of brain network.